eclipse-che4z/che-che4z-lsp-for-hlasm/CONTRIBUTING.md

 For more information, please see the Eclipse Committer Handbook: https://www.eclipse.org/projects/handbook/#resources-commit

-Such signoff is easily achieved using the `--signoff` option of the `git commit` command (provided that the git credentials are properly configured):
+The signoff is easily achieved using the `--signoff` option of the `git commit` command (provided that the git credentials are properly configured):
 ```
 git commit --signoff
 ```